AGILESCIENCE/Agilepy/docs/source/quickstart/installation.rst

 This is important to avoid permission issues when writing files in shared directories, and is especially important in shared machines with multiple users.
 To perform the bootstrap, you can use the `bootstrap.sh <https://github.com/AGILESCIENCE/Agilepy/blob/master/agilepy/scripts/bootstrap.sh>`_ script provided in the Agilepy repository.

-    * [*Skip if you have a Mac*] Download the `bootstrap.sh <https://github.com/AGILESCIENCE/Agilepy/blob/master/agilepy/scripts/bootstrap.sh>`_.
+    * [*Skip if you have a Mac*] Download and execute the `bootstrap.sh <https://github.com/AGILESCIENCE/Agilepy/blob/master/agilepy/scripts/bootstrap.sh>`_.
 The script will create a new image, named ``agilescience/agilepy:${AGILEPY_RELEASE}_${USER}`` with the user ID inside the container matching your local user (``$USER``).
 If you want to use the same image for multiple users in a shared machine, pass the `-d` option to duplicate the image instead of overwriting it.
 In the latter case, the username will be appended to the image name.

         .. code-block::